EMZdot/Emma-Hero-s-Scarf/README.md

 ### **Description**

-This tool is a very simple game made by combinning of all the approaches above.
+This tool is a very simple game made by combining of all the approaches above.
 In this website game there is a representative layer, in which I use *text* as the first level, the one the audience sees first, to create some curiosity in going furthere through the layers.
 It is interactive: by simple actions it gives the public the possibility to access the second level which is visual (transc.1), and a third option of clicking to view the third level wich is the updated version of the scarf.
 <br>
 This webpage is one of the many links I have in my *It's a SPECTACLE of FACES* website, which includes links to all of the transcodings, so Online Scarf, Intuitive Description, Online Updated Scarf, and the contextual publication I made, it also includes an overview of the object and the project, and a final link to the Catalog of Archival Resilience.